 hosted by EMBL-ABR: Melbourne Bioinformatics Node, in Room 361, Arts West – North Wing | Professors Walk (Building 148A), Parkville Campus, University of Melbourne

-Timed to coincide with a number of our network members being in Melbourne for the ABACABS/COMBINE meetings, our third All-Hands meeting is open to representatives from EMBL-ABR Nodes and anyone interested in Bioinformatics resources for life sciences and medical research in Australia.
-The program includes briefings from key people working on national bioinformatics initiatives, Australian representatives on the EMBL-ABR International Science Advisory Group, the Hub Executive and Heads of Nodes.
-Each Node will be providing an overview of its current and future activities.
-There will also be breakout sessions to plan for 2019.
+Timed to coincide with a number of our network members being in Melbourne for the ABACABS/COMBINE meetings, our third All-Hands meeting was open to representatives from EMBL-ABR Nodes.
+The program included briefings from key people working on international bioinformatics initiatives, the Hub Executive and Heads of Nodes.
+Each Node provided an overview of its current and future activities and participated in a breakout session to help plan for 2019 onwards.

 Thursday 29 November